 Looking ahead over the next 12 months, there are a few new arrivals and upcoming models we’re watching closely — the ones we expect UK drivers to be searching for (and talking about) a lot more.

-- Geely Starray – a premium SUV that feels luxury at an afforable price
+- Geely Starray – a premium SUV that feels luxurious at an affordable price

 - Omoda 7 - a mid-sized compact SUV that offers a strong tech package including a 15.6-inch sliding touchscreen

-- Changan Deepal S07 – a seriously luxury feeling SUV with a standout orange interior
+- Changan Deepal S07 – a luxurious SUV with a standout orange interior

 - Leapmotor B10 – a new model expected to broaden the brand’s appeal for family drivers